harshitpaunikar1/Project-9/.github/project-buildup-history.md

 - Task summary: Spent an extra hour adding a Ridge and Lasso baseline alongside the OLS so the cross-validation comparison would be more meaningful across regularization strength.
 - Deliverable: Ridge and Lasso baselines added to comparison set.
+## 2021-10-11 - Day 3: Baseline regression

+- Task summary: Late-night fix: caught that the categorical features were being passed as-is to the linear model without encoding.
+Added one-hot encoding into the fold loop properly.
+- Deliverable: One-hot encoding now inside the fold loop.
+No more dtype warnings.